 Adopt a new engine for external table queries

 Hologres V0.10 and later adopt a new engine to query MaxCompute data.
 Compared with the versions earlier than V0.10, Hologres V0.10 and later improve query performance by about 30% to 100%.

 - This feature is supported only by Hologres V0.10 and later.
-You can view the version of your Hologres instance on the instance details page in the Hologres console.
-If the version of your instance is earlier than V0.10, submit a ticket to update your instance.
+You can check the version of your Hologres instance on the instance details page in the Hologres console.
+If your instance version is earlier than V0.10, submit a ticket to update your instance.

-- This feature applies only to dedicated instances, but not shared instances.
+- This feature applies only to dedicated instances, not shared instances.